bardiab/spotify-rate-limited-ingestion/README.md

   * `requests_sent` int - how many requests we've sent to Spotify API
   * `artists` dict - maps `artist_id` to data about that artist
   * `artist_ids_to_visit` set - keeps track of which artist ids we have yet to explore from
-* To start, we used `get_featured_playlists` to get the Spotify's featured playlists and then from there we grabbed artists ids from tracks in those playlists
+* To start, we used `get_featured_playlists` to get Spotify's featured playlists and then from there we grabbed artists ids from tracks in those playlists.
 * These initial ids are what we use to start the scraping process.
 However, we still need some more info about each artist like genre, popularity, etc. so we used `get_several_artists` to batch get this artist info with as few requests as possible.
-* With some IDs to start exploring, from each ID, we call `get_related_artists` which prints data for each unique new artist we haven't seen before, and stores info on ones we have yet to explore.
-We keep looping as long as we have artists we haven't explored from.
+* With some IDs to start exploring, from each ID, we call `get_related_artists` which prints data for each unique new artist we haven't seen before, and stores which artists we have yet to explore.
+We keep looping as long as we have artists we haven't explored.
-* In order to not hit the rate limit, we use `requests_sent` to sleep the script for 10 seconds for every 500 requests we send.
+* In order to not hit the rate limit, we use `requests_sent` to sleep the script for 30 seconds for every 1500 requests we send.
   * I did a few rounds of estimation to come up with this number, and chose a more conservative sleep time to avoid hitting a 429 error.
 * We catch two exceptions:
-  * If we hit the rate limit, we used a backoff-retry strategy where we wait the amount of seconds specified by the retry-after header variable sent in the 429 response.
+  * If we hit the rate limit, we use a backoff-retry strategy where we wait the amount of seconds specified by the retry-after header variable sent in the 429 response.
   * If our access token expires, we set a new one.

 ## Things to improve:
-* Investigate if using Spotipy, a python client for Spotify's api, makes our script cleaner.
+* Investigate if using [Spotipy](https://spotipy.readthedocs.io/en/2.21.0/), a python client for Spotify's api, makes our script cleaner.
 I didn't use it at first in case I needed data the client could not provide.
 * With more time, I would expand on the backoff-retry logic and use a token bucket algorithm to monitor outgoing requests to ensure we don't violate a threshold.
+However, we would need to know the rate limit in order to maximize efficiency of using the algorithm.
 Since spotify doesn't provide an exact number of requests allowed per 30-second window, additional experimentation is required in order to estimate this number.
-Due to the limitations imposed on running more experiments from hitting 429 errors and time constraints, I didn't pursue this option since without an accurate estimation of what our rate limit is, we wouldn't maximize efficiency from using the token bucket algorithm.
+Due to time constraints and rate limit constraints, I didn't pursue this option since I couldn't run enough experiments to get an accurate estimation of what our rate limit is. we wouldn't maximize efficiency from using the token bucket algorithm.